 - 5.1.
-The SEND Director for Acorn Education Trust will be responsible for: - Developing the vision and strategic direction of SEND within the Trust. - Leading the SENCO team in the Trust. - Scrutinising the provision for SEND in schools. - Overseeing the Trust SEND provisions (including the staffing of said provisions) in place to meet the needs of pupils in the Trust. - Scrutinising the outcomes for SEND within the Trust in terms of attainment, attendance and behaviour and ensuring that all children with SEND can reach their potential. - Advising schools on matters pertaining to SEND. - 5.2.
-The Academy Council of each Acorn Education Trust school will be responsible for: - Scrutinising the standards in the school and ensuring that pupils with SEND have the opportunity to reach their potential. - Contributing to and agreeing the school's SEND Information Report and being aware of the provisions in schools to meet the needs of those pupils with SEND. - Publishing the SEND Information Report on the school website and reviewing it annually. - Appointing an individual governor or sub-committee to oversee the school's arrangements for SEND.
+The Head of SEND for Acorn Education Trust will be responsible for: - Developing the vision and strategic direction of SEND within the Trust. - Leading the SENCO team in the Trust. - Scrutinising the provision for SEND in schools. - Overseeing the Trust SEND provisions (including the staffing of said provisions) in place to meet the needs of pupils in the Trust. - Scrutinising the outcomes for SEND within the Trust in terms of attainment, attendance and behaviour and ensuring that all children with SEND can reach their potential. - Ensuring that each school publishes a SEND Information Report and that it is updated annually. - Advising schools on matters pertaining to SEND. - 5.2.
+The Acorn Education Trust Standards and Improvement Committee will be responsible for: - Scrutinising the standards in the school and ensuring that pupils with SEND have the opportunity to reach their potential. - Being aware of the provisions in the Trust and schools to meet the needs of those pupils with SEND.

-- Ensuring that the school has an inclusive ethos and culture and does not discriminate against a pupil with SEND. - 5.3.
-The headteacher of each Acorn Education Trust school will be responsible for: - Ensuring that those who are teaching or working with pupils with SEND are aware of their needs and have arrangements in place to meet them. - Ensuring that teachers monitor and review pupils' progress during the academic year. - Cooperating with the Local Authority (LA) during annual EHC plan reviews. - Ensuring that the SENCO has sufficient time and resources to carry out their functions. - Providing the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Appointing a designated teacher for Looked After Children (LAC), who will work closely with the SENCO to ensure that the needs of the pupils are fully understood by relevant school staff. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils. - Ensuring teachers have an established understanding of different types of SEND. - Ensuring that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEND. - Ensuring that pupils with SEND and their parents are actively supported in contributing to needs assessments, and developing and reviewing Education Health and Care Plans (EHCPs). - Establishing and maintaining a culture of high expectations and including pupils with SEND in all opportunities available to other pupils. - Consulting health and social care professionals, pupils and parents to ensure the needs of children with medical conditions are effectively supported. - Keeping parents and relevant teachers up-to-date with any changes or concerns involving a pupil taking into account the data protection policy. - Identifying any patterns in the identification of SEND within the school and comparing these with national data.

-5.4.
-The SENCO will be responsible for:

-Collaborating with the SEND Director for Acorn Education Trust, the Academy Council and headteacher of the school to determine the strategic development of provision in the school in line and contribute to the development of the SEND Policy for Acorn Education Trust.
+- Ensuring that the Trust has an inclusive ethos and culture and does not discriminate against a pupil with SEND. - 5.3.
+The headteacher of each Acorn Education Trust school will be responsible for: - Ensuring that those who are teaching or working with pupils with SEND are aware of their needs and have arrangements in place to meet them. - Ensuring that teachers monitor and review pupils' progress during the academic year. - Cooperating with the Local Authority (LA) during annual EHC plan reviews. - Ensuring that the SENCO has sufficient time and resources to carry out their functions. - Providing the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Appointing a designated teacher for Looked After Children (LAC), who will work closely with the SENCO to ensure that the needs of the pupils are fully understood by relevant school staff. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils. - Ensuring teachers have an established understanding of different types of SEND. - Ensuring that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEND. - Ensuring that pupils with SEND and their parents are actively supported in contributing to needs assessments, and reviewing Education Health and Care Plans (EHCPs). - Establishing and maintaining a culture of high expectations and including pupils with SEND in all opportunities available to other pupils. - Consulting health and social care professionals, pupils and parents to ensure the needs of children with medical conditions are effectively supported. - Keeping parents and relevant teachers up-to-date with any changes or concerns involving a pupil taking into account the data protection policy. - Identifying any patterns in the identification of SEND within the school and comparing these with national data. - 5.4.
+The SENCO will be responsible for: - Collaborating with the Head of SEND for Acorn Education Trust and headteacher of the school to determine the strategic development of provision in the school in line and contribute to the development of the SEND Policy for Acorn Education Trust.